-For One More Day is the story of a mother and son, and about a relationship that lasts a lifetime.
-For One More Day explores the following question: What would you do if you could spend one more day with a loved one?
+For One More Day, by Mitch Albom, explores the following question: what would you do if you could spend one more day with a loved one?

-Summary of For One More Day
+Book Summary of For One More Day

 At the beginning of For One More Day, we meet Charley “Chick” Benetto: a former baseball player turned salesman and an alcoholic shunned by his wife and daughter.

 When Chick was about 5 years old, his father told him, “You can be a momma’s boy or a daddy’s boy, but you can’t be both.”
 Chick decided to be a daddy’s boy, and this decision turned out to be the wrong one.

 His father and mother become divorced when he was about 10 years old.
-Through the rest of his child hood, his mother protects him and looks to steer him down the right path.
+Through the rest of his childhood, his mother protects him and looks to steer him down the right path.

 Chick Tries to “End it where it started”

 Upset and sad, Chick decides there is no point of living anymore and will drive to his hometown to “end it where it started.”

-Chick gets drunk and hops in his car.
+After getting drunk, Chick hops in his car to drive back to his hometown.
 He is almost to his hometown and misses the exit.
 It is late at night, and frankly, Chick doesn’t care about his life.
 He does a 180 and starts driving the wrong way – right into a semi-truck.
 Chick is ejected from his vehicle, he hits the wet grass and goes unconscious.